Tjstock/swipe-navigation-card/README.md

-# xbox-swipe-navigation-card
+# swipe-navigation-card
-A card that allows you to control your xbox by using swipe gestures and buttons.
-This card is similar to the Xbox app's remote control.
+A card that allows you to control your media devices by using swipe gestures and buttons.
+This card is similar to the Xbox app's swipe navigation remote control.

 ![Card Example](example-card.png)
 ## Features